 Can I make it vegan?

 This recipe can be adapted to a vegan version.
-Just substitute butter for vegan butter, vegetable oil or coconut oil, and cow milk for any plant-based milk.
+Substitute butter for vegan butter, vegetable oil or coconut oil, and cow milk for any plant-based milk.

 First, check the temperature.
 Is it low?
 The lowest it can get in your stove?
-Try to switch for a smaller burner.
+Try to switch to a smaller burner.

 Now, about your pan: are you using a normal frying pan?
 Is it too thin?
 It might influence the final result if you have a very strong/hot stove.
 Try to use a more heavy-bottom pan to cook them.